yogarajalakshmi-s/private-spotify-playlist/README.md

 # Spotify Playlist

 Created a private Spotify playlist by scraping data from billboard.
-The date will be given as input and the top 100 songs from that date will be created as a private playlist in our Spotify account
+The date will be taken as input and the top 100 songs from that date will be created as a private playlist in our Spotify account.

-**Tech Stack** - Python, BeautifulSoup, Spotipy
+**Tech Stack** - Python, BeautifulSoup, Spotipy API

 **1. Created a Spotify Developer Account**
   - Signed up on Spotify Developers